-- (a) The League will recognize the top-three goaltending leaders with A Silver Glove award determined by best save percentage (total saves divided by total shots on goal) during the regular season. - (b) To be eligible for a Silver Glove award, goaltenders must have been in net for a minimum of 500 Varsity game minutes. - (c) The following tiebreakers will be applied: - (1) Fewest major penalties. - (2) Fewest total penalty minutes. - (3) Save percentage is carried out to only three decimal places. - (d) Awards shall be the same for all three goaltenders. - (e) Goaltending leaders will be presented an award during ceremonies at the year-end tournament.
+(d) The following tiebreakers will be applied:

+- (1) Fewest major penalties. - (2) Fewest total penalty minutes. - (3) Save percentage is carried out to only three decimal places. - (e) Awards shall be the same for all three goaltenders. - (f) Goaltending leaders will be presented an award during ceremonies at the All-Star game.

-906: SPORTSMANSHIP AWARD
+904: SPORTSMANSHIP AWARD

-- (a) The Sportsmanship Award will be awarded to the team with the fewest penalty minutes during the regular season. - (b) The following tiebreaker will be applied: - (1) Team with the fewest major penalties. - (c) The team will be presented an award during ceremonies at the year-end tournament.
+- (a) The Sportsmanship Award will be awarded to the team with the fewest penalty minutes during the regular season. - (b) The following tiebreaker will be applied: - (1) Team with the fewest major penalties. - (c) The team will be presented an award during ceremonies at the All-Star game.